Automatic Generation of High-Performance RL Environments: Methodology

 \subsection{Problem Statement}

-For a reference environment $E_{\text{ref}}$ in source programming language $L_{\text{src}}$, we produce a high performance (fast training throughput)environment $E_{\text{perf}}$ in target programming language $L_{\text{tgt}}$ satisfying \textbf{semantic equivalence}: for any seed and action sequence, both environments produce identical observations, rewards, and termination signals at every timestep.
-For continuous-valued environments (e.g., physics simulations), we relax this to \textbf{$\epsilon$-equivalence}: per-step outputs agree within per-component $L_\infty$ tolerance $\epsilon$, verified to produce equivalent training dynamics across seeds (see \S\ref{sec:exp:effort} for environment-specific tolerances).
-We additionally verify \textbf{cross-backend policy equivalence} (Level~4): a policy trained in $E_{\text{perf}}$ should achieve statistically indistinguishable reward when evaluated in $E_{\text{ref}}$, confirming that there is no sim-to-sim gap.
-These are \emph{empirical} behavioral equivalence properties verified over tested inputs (100 episodes, diverse RNG paths), not formal semantic equivalence over all possible inputs.
-Formal guarantees (e.g., bisimulation or bounded-error compilation verification) would require reasoning about all reachable states, which is intractable for the environments in this study.
-Instead, we rely on layered testing to provide high confidence without formal proof.
-We additionally require that $E_{\text{perf}}$ achieves sufficient throughput to minimize environment overhead relative to training time.
+Given a reference environment $E_{\text{ref}}$ in source language $L_{\text{src}}$, we produce a high-performance environment $E_{\text{perf}}$ in target language $L_{\text{tgt}}$ that is behaviorally equivalent: for any seed and action sequence, both environments produce identical observations, rewards, and termination signals at every timestep.
+For continuous-valued environments (e.g., physics simulations), we relax this to $\epsilon$-equivalence, where per-step outputs agree within a per-component $L_\infty$ tolerance $\epsilon$ (see \S\ref{sec:exp:effort} for environment-specific tolerances).
+The central question is whether any remaining differences affect training outcomes.
+Analogous to the sim-to-real gap in robotics~\citep{tobin2017domain, zhao2020sim}, we refer to this as the \textbf{sim-to-sim gap}: the difference in policy quality that arises from training in $E_{\text{perf}}$ versus $E_{\text{ref}}$.

+To verify there is no sim-to-sim gap, we use cross-backend policy transfer: a policy trained in $E_{\text{perf}}$ is evaluated in $E_{\text{ref}}$, and vice versa.
+Both environments use identical hyperparameters and training algorithms, isolating the environment as the only variable.
+If reward is statistically indistinguishable across backends, there is no gap.
+We verify this empirically over 100 episodes with diverse random seeds rather than through formal proof.
+We additionally require that $E_{\text{perf}}$ achieves sufficient throughput to shift the training bottleneck away from environment simulation.